22 May Has Crime gone up during the COVID pandemic and quarantine?

 You may also have heard of strange occurrences like these women dressed as nurses who were caught stealing packages by an ADT camera.
 Not only has package theft gone up but so have speeding and opioid addiction.

-Some very sad and disturbing crimes are definitely causing some increased awareness and drawing attention like the double homicide from a burglary in Utah and the burglary attempt on Sebastian Maniscalco’s home.
-(Not the famous comedian, but his cousin with the same name)
+While there is a rise in violent crimes on persons and property, other criminals, dressed as medical professionals, UPS drivers, and others, have been caught stealing packages by home and business ADT cameras.
+Rising opioid addiction has fueled more thefts during this time.
+Some very sad and disturbing crimes are definitely causing increased public awareness and drawing attention to events, like the double homicide from a burglary in Utah and the burglary attempt on Sebastian Maniscalco’s home (the cousin of the famous comedian).

 “I don’t think that anybody who is out there gang-banging or shooting or robbing feels one way or another about the coronavirus.
-In fact, they may see this as an opportune time to commit crime” (Dorothy Speight)
+In fact, they may see this as an opportune time to commit crime,” said Dorothy Speight.

 Homicides in Philadelphia have had a 19% increase from the same period last year.
 They have not seen numbers that high since 2007.
 Chicago has also had an uptick in murders, up 10% from the previous year.
 Shootings are on the rise in Louisville, KY even though there are stay at home orders in place.
 Portland had also reported an increase in shootings with statistics showing a 25% increase.
 NYC also saw a slight increase in murders in 2020 vs 2019 YTD.